Understanding VA Loan Entitlement And The Benefits

-If you qualify for a VA loan, you can use that benefit as many times as you’d like.
-However, if you want a zero down payment mortgage, you’ll need to have entitlement available to cover the cost of the loan.
+If you qualify for a VA loan, you can use your entitlement as many times as you’d like.
+However, if you want a zero-down payment mortgage, you’ll need your basic, bonus or combined entitlement available to cover the loan’s cost.

 Restoring Your VA Loan Entitlement

 If you’ve previously taken out a VA loan, you can have your entitlement fully restored by paying back the loan and selling the property attached to the loan.
-You may also qualify for a one-time entitlement restoration if you’ve paid back your loan (either by reaching the end of the loan term or by refinancing into a different loan type, such as a conventional mortgage) but haven’t sold the property attached to the loan.
+You may also qualify for a one-time entitlement restoration if you’ve paid back your loan (either by reaching the end of the loan term or by refinancing to a different loan type, such as a conventional mortgage loan), but haven’t sold the property attached to the loan.

-If you don’t have full entitlement and don’t qualify for a one-time restoration, you can figure out how much remaining entitlement you have by using the formulas we discussed above.
+If you don’t have full entitlement and don’t qualify for a one-time restoration, figure out how much remaining entitlement you have by using the formulas discussed above.

-Essentially, you can’t use entitlement that’s already tied up in an active loan, but once your entitlement has been restored, typically by repaying your loan and selling your home, you’re free to reuse your full entitlement benefit.
+Essentially, you can’t use entitlement that’s already tied up in a loan, but once your entitlement has been restored, typically by repaying your loan and selling your home, you’re free to reuse your full entitlement benefit.

 The Bottom Line: Entitlement Helps You Understand How Much You Can Borrow With Zero Down